neelriyer/aerial/README.md

-# Dataset

-49152 aerial images of a region in Adelaide.

-Images are 256x256 and are stored in the dataset folder.

-images saved as x/x_y.jpg, where x and y are google tile coordinates

-for google tiles cooridinates between:
-1855744<=x<=1855999
-1265792<=y<=1265983

 # image_newtiler.py

 Script to create 51,511,296 new tiles.
 Takes in all stitched tiles and creates 1048 tiles for each stitched tile.